Black Hebrew Israelites

 Approximately 50,000 Black Hebrews, while the number who follow some form of Judaism (broadly defined) could be up to 200,000.
 There is a vast amount of diversity amongst various groups who claim to be descendants from the ancient Israelites.
 It is difficult to distinguish between all the various offshoots and movements within the broad movement of "Black Jewish Indentity."
 Therefore, the range of possible adherents could be between 40,000-200,000.

-Origins: The original origins occured before the Civil War.
-One sect formed later in 1896, founded by William Crowdy.
+Origins: One sect originated before the Civil War.
+There was another sect founded later in 1896, the Church of God and Saints of Christ, by William Crowdy.
 In the 1980s other sects began to appear, such as those lead by Yahweh Ben Yahweh (1935 - 2007), or Hulon Mitchell, Jr. There are a number of other sects of this broad Hebrew Israelite movement known as the Commandment Keepers, The Law Keepers, House of Judah, and the African Hebrew Israelites of Jerusalem, just to name a few.1

-- Some groups stand on the street corners of major cities and condemn people for their allegedly false beliefs with vulgar language.2 The Hebrew Israelites are very combative and generally do not want to listen when their views are challenged.3
+- Some groups stand on the street corners of major cities and condemn people for their allegedly false beliefs while using vulgar language.2 The Hebrew Israelites are very combative and generally do not want to listen when their views are challenged.3

 - They frequently use Hebrew words such as Yah [the name of God, Yahweh, shortened as Yah], Yahoshua [Jesus], Shabbat [Sabbath], etc.